csp200/lessons/slides/17-final.md

 - Git basics: init, add, commit, log
 - Viewing differences and history
-- Branches, merging, conflict resolution
+- Branches, merging, rebasing, conflict resolution
 - Collaborative Git: GitHub, PRs

 ---

-# Configuration & Automation

-- Ansible basics
-- System provisioning
-- Infrastructure as code
-- Build automation with `make`

----

 # Containers & Virtualization

 - Docker images and containers
+- Volumes and Bind mounting for persistence
-- Writing Dockerfiles
+- Customizing Dockerfiles
-- Networking and volumes
+- Bridge networks and port mapping
 - Creating/Connecting multiple containers with `compose`
-- Use cases: sandboxing, reproducibility
+- Use cases: sandboxing, reproducibility, experimentation

 ---

+# Networking

+- Networking basics
+- Port-scanning (`nmap`)
+- Plain-text client/server interaction (netcat/`nc`)
+- Brute-force passwork cracking (takeaway: don't use plain-text passwords!)

+---

-# Security and Best Practices
+# Security and Encryption

 - File permissions
-- Public key encryption (e.g., `GPG`)
-- Working securely on "open" networks
-  - Pubkey encryption with `SSH` vs. clear-text passwords
 - Safe defaults and threat awareness
+- Public key encryption (e.g., `SSH`, `GPG`)
+  - Private communication
+  - Signing and authentication (e.g., email, Git)
+  - Hybrid encryption (symmetric+asymmetric) for efficiency

 ---

-# What did we leave out?

-- Web/Cloud APIs (e.g., RESTful APIs)
+# Practice and Skill Maintenance

+- Create a personal "lab notebook" repository
+  - Your own living portfolio
+    - Add configuration files, notes, experiments, scripts, etc.
-- AI Tools and Assistants
+  - Use branches for experiments and new ideas
+- Build a Docker image with your favorite tools
+  - Personalize them (e.g., via dotfiles)
+  - Use it to as a playground and for personal projects!
+- Teach what you know -- strongest possible reinforcement
+  - Pair with a friend or tutor other students

 ---

-# How to Review and Practice
+# Projects to Work on

-- Rerun and extend past assignments
-- Build your own CLI or automation tools
+- Mini data pipelines
+  - `curl` / `jq` / `csvkit`
+- A small web application (maybe in `Python`/`Flask`)
+  - Easy to host and run in a Docker container
+- An open source application
+  - Look for an interesting one on GitHub, clone it, look through issues
-- Start a GitHub project with friends
+  - Contribute with PRs
-- Teach someone else what you learned

 ---

 # Suggested Topics to Explore

 - Nix/NixOS
-- Kubernetes and DevOps Pipelines
+- Kubernetes and more DevOps
+- Git workflows and GitHub actions
+- Python or Rust Scripting
 - Advanced System Internals (a la CS 351/450)
 - Advanced Networking (CS 455)
 - Security and Ethical Hacking (CS 458)

 ---

-# Suggested Topics (continued)

-- Advanced Git Workflows
-- Python or Rust Scripting
-- AI-assisted Development
-- **Contributing to Open Source**
-  - Real-world collaboration
-  - Learn by reading and doing
-  - Public portfolio and impact

----

 # The Next Decade of Tools

-- Declarative and reproducible systems
-- AI-augmented workflows
+- Zero-Trust Architectures
-- DevSecOps and automation by default
+  - Authentication everywhere, encrypted everything
+- Ephemeral Compute Environments
+  - Spin-up, do work, tear down
+  - Clouds and dev platforms trend toward disposable compute
-- Cloud-native development
+- Human-Centered Automation
-- Focus on composability and UX
+  - AI copilots everywhere
+  - Our roles shift to verification, architecture, and judgment
+- Return of "Small Sharp Tools"
+  - Evan as AI expands, minimalistic, composable tools are becoming more important
+  - Knowing how to glue tools together remains an evergreen skill

 ---

 # Final Advice

-- **Be Curious**: Always ask how and why
+- *Be Curious*: Always ask how and why
-- **Be Consistent**: Build daily habits with tools
+- *Be Consistent*: Build daily habits with tools
-- **Be Skeptical**: Understand what's under the hood
+- *Be Skeptical*: Understand what's under the hood
-- **Stay Connected**: Communities, projects, blogs
-- **Be a Toolmaker**: Build the tools you need
+- *Be a Toolmaker*: Build the tools you need

 ---

 # Closing Thoughts

-- Thank you!
+- *Thank you!*
-- You now have the *language* to keep learning
+- You now have the language to keep learning
 - Keep exploring, building, breaking, fixing
 - Practical computing tools are *force multipliers*!